-- Provide disinfecting wipes or other methods for customers to use on carts, handles, touch pads and any other human contact points. - Post signage that encourages appropriate social distancing. - Discourage the use of reusable bags. - If allowing reusable bags, ask customers to bag their own items. - Practice social distancing by maintaining a minimum of six feet distance from others when possible: - Provide signage to indicate six feet of distance in areas where lines will form (entrances and exits). - Institute one-way aisles, where practical, to maximize spacing between customers.
-Identify the oneway aisles with conspicuous signage and/or floor markings. - Install barriers, such as Plexiglass, to protect staff. - If the installation of barriers is not feasible, consider placing a table, chair, or other object between the pay station and the customer. - Offer alternative shopping methods: online shopping, curbside pick-up and delivery. - Provide designated shopping hours for high-risk populations.
+- Provide disinfecting wipes or other methods for customers to use on carts, handles, touch pads and any other human contact points.\ - Post signage that asks ill customers not to enter.\ - Discourage the use of reusable bags. - o If allowing reusable bags, ask customers to bag their own items. - Practice social distancing by maintaining a minimum of 6 feet distance from others when possible:\ - o Provide signage to indicate 6 feet of distance in areas where lines will form (entrances and exits). - o Institute one-way aisles, where practical, to maximize spacing between customers.
+Identify the one-way aisles with conspicuous signage and/or floor markings. - Install barriers, such as Plexiglass, to protect staff. - If the installation of barriers is not feasible, consider placing a table, chair, or other object between the pay station and the customer. - Offer alternative shopping methods: online shopping, curbside pick-up and delivery. - o Provide designated shopping hours for high-risk populations.